joe-p/unreal-pak-mod-manager/README.md

 ### Why does Windows defender warn me when I try to use this tool?

 By default, Windows defender will warn you any time you use an unsigned exe for the first time.
 This DOES NOT mean it is a virus, it's just Windows making sure you know what you are running and should go away after the first time you run it.
 I could fix this by signing the exe, but I need to pay for a proper signing key.
 If this tool sees adoption, I will look into signing it to avoid this.
 If you are still skeptical, you can clone this repo yourself and build via `cargo build --release --target x86_64-pc-windows-gnu`

+### How can I see what changes were made?

+By default, the tool will create a `staging` directory that contains all of the files before they are packed.
+You can look at these files to see the final result that is in the modpack.
+This `staging` directory is a git repository, so you can also use `git` to view a history of how the files changed over time as mods were merged in.
+I eventually plan to add an easier way to review changes for those that aren't familiar with git.